The Definitive Guide to SSL and WordPress

 Having a first-time visitor see this screen when they visit your site won’t help to build trust.
 At all.

-It’s important to purchase your SSL certificate from a known authority.
+It’s important to obtain your SSL certificate from a trusted authority.
 Otherwise, you run the risk of your user running into a screen that says ‘Secure connection failed’.
 This screen won’t look as serious as having an expired certificate, but it still deters visitors from accessing your site.

 Step-by-Step: Integrating SSL with WordPress